ruetg/lem_global_optimize/README.md

 # lem_global_optimize
-The simplem_par classes should be alright - no need to modify Although Should be able to run the tests in tests.ipynb
+The simplem_par classes should be alright - no need to modify.
+Should be able to run the tests in tests.ipynb - hopefully it is straight forward but ofcourse these things never end up being exactly as anticipated...

 We mostly want to run the Run_montecarlo.py script.
 The main thing that needs to be modified in that script right away are the data folders.